dimitri/pgcopydb/docs/index.rst

   $ pgcopydb clone --table-jobs 4 --index-jobs 4

-See the manual page for :ref:`pgcopydb_clone` for detailed information about how the command is implemented, and many other supported options.
+See the manual page for :ref:`pgcopydb_clone` for detailed information about how the command is implemented along with many other supported options.

 Main pgcopydb features
 ----------------------

 Bypass intermediate files
-    When using ``pg_dump`` and ``pg_restore`` with the ``-jobs`` option the table data is first copied to files on-disk before being read again and sent to the target server. pgcopydb avoids that steps and instead streams the COPY buffers from the source to the target with zero processing.
+    When using ``pg_dump`` and ``pg_restore`` with the ``-jobs`` option, the table data is first copied to files on-disk before being read again and sent to the target server. pgcopydb avoids those steps and instead streams the COPY buffers from the source to the target with zero processing.

 Use COPY FREEZE
-    Postgres has an optimisation that reduces post-migration vacuum work by marking the imported rows frozen during the import already, that's the FREEZE option to the VACUUM command. pgcopydb uses that option, unless when using same-table concurrency.
+    Postgres has an optimization which reduces post-migration vacuum work by marking the imported rows as frozen already during the import, that's the FREEZE option to the VACUUM command. pgcopydb uses that option, unless when using same-table concurrency.

 Create Index Concurrency
-    When creating an index on a table Postgres has to implement a full sequential scan to read all the rows.
-Implemented in Postgres 8.3 is the `synchronize_seqscans`__ optimisation where a single such on-disk read is able to feed several SQL commands running concurrently in different client sessions.
+    When creating an index on a table, Postgres has to implement a full sequential scan to read all the rows.
+Implemented in Postgres 8.3 is the `synchronize_seqscans`__ optimization where a single such on-disk read is able to feed several SQL commands running concurrently in different client sessions.

-    pgcopydb takes benefit of that by running many CREATE INDEX commands on the same table at the same time.
+    pgcopydb takes benefit of this feature by running many CREATE INDEX commands on the same table at the same time.
 This number is limited by the ``--index-jobs`` option.

     __ https://www.postgresql.org/docs/current/runtime-config-compatible.html#GUC-SYNCHRONIZE-SEQSCANS

 Same Table Concurrency
-    When migrating very large table it might be beneficial to *partition* the table and run several COPY commands, distributing the source data using a non-overlapping WHERE clause. pgcopydb implements that approach with the ``split-table-larger-than`` option.
+    When migrating a very large table, it might be beneficial to *partition* the table and run several COPY commands, distributing the source data using a non-overlapping WHERE clause. pgcopydb implements that approach with the ``split-table-larger-than`` option.